mpenick/blog/content/posts/bad-at-concurrency-part-1.md

 }
 ```

-One nuance here, is while waiting on the timer we also need a `select{}` block case for the
+One nuance here, is while waiting on the ticker we also need a `select{}` block case for the
 context to break out when it's done.